Anchorage to Denali: The Parks Highway

 Day Trip vs Overnight: Honest Advice

 Can you see Denali on a day trip from Anchorage?
 Technically yes — it's what the 7-day itinerary assumes.
-But you'll spend 9+ hours in the car to spend maybe 3 hours at the park, and you won't have time for a real bus trip into the interior.
+But you'll spend 9+ hours in the car to spend maybe 3 hours at the park, and you won't have time for the East Fork transit bus.
 What you will see: the Savage River area, Horseshoe Lake, and the visitor center.
 That's it.

-An overnight gets you the Eielson bus, which is the difference between "I drove to Denali" and "I saw Denali."
-Two nights is better still — it gives you one full day in the park, one day for a hike or flightseeing, and buffer against the weather.
+An overnight gets you the East Fork transit bus or Tundra Wilderness Tour, which is the difference between "I drove to Denali" and "I saw Denali."
+Two nights is better still — it gives you one full day on the bus, one day for a hike near the entrance or a Talkeetna flightseeing run, and buffer against the weather.
+Traveling with kids?
+The long transit-bus days can test young attention spans, so read our Alaska road trip with kids guide before committing to a full day on the bus.